hejar-mukri/bluez-hid2hci/README.md

 # bluez-hid2hci
-For laptops to recognize the bluetooth device in Void Linux.
+For laptops to recognize the bluetooth device in Void Linux:

-For Void Linux

 Bluez's dirvers itself wasn't enough for my laptop to recognize the bluetooth device.
 I discovered that I missed the "bluez-hid2hci" drivers that is not available on Void Linux repositories.
 My source packages are Cent-OS and Fedora's "rpm" packages from their repositories.
 Firstly